danielmoreira/sciint/README.md

 ### Ground-Truth

 To evaluate the method [1] on our data, first, two experts annotated the coordinates of each region of interest from a subset of figures from our dataset.
 Then, to generate the final ground-truth we selected the regions where the experts agreed - AND Map.
 Thus, for each figure from the subset, we generate a binary map that indicates where the regions of interest are.
+These regions are all located as bounding-box annotations on the figure-panel-segmentation.json file.
+To recover the original images, please make use of the script at [Generate Painels from the Annontation.ipynb](./Generate Painels from the Annontation.ipynb)

-- We are making available our ground-truth data here along with an adapted version of FigureSeparete[1] - [Google Drive](https://drive.google.com/file/d/1BVVN736dIm2Gb39g1A9yHNwAJT7PuKX6/view?usp=sharing)
+- We are making available an adapted version of FigureSeparete[1] - [Google Drive](https://drive.google.com/file/d/1BVVN736dIm2Gb39g1A9yHNwAJT7PuKX6/view?usp=sharing) to our data
-- There you find the annotation of each expert (xp1,xp2); the AND map (xp1_and_xp2); a CSV file with infos related to the selected figure subset; an a adapted version of FigureSeparte for our data.

 ### Metric